roshaan55/pycamdetector/README.md

 # pycamdetector
-Python package to detect face landmarks(468), detect face, pose estimations, object detection, Multi-Hand Gesture Control and least but not last track the hands and also detect its landmarks(21) by using Webcam.
+Python package to detect face landmarks(468), detect face, pose estimations, object detection, and least but not last track the hands and also detect its landmarks(21) by using Webcam.

-Major bugs and fixes are resolved in the new update **pycamdetector 0.5**
+Major bugs and fixes are resolved in **pycamdetector 0.5.1**.
+It is a reviesd update of previous version **pycamdetector 0.5** which icludes some additional new fuctions such as imagesStack, cornerRect, putRectText and all the necessary functions used for Computer Vision using OpenCV using

 ## Installation:
 ```nano